CarlEstP/Work-attendance-analysis/readme.md

 - Table: day of week - WFH %
 - Table: day of week - SL %

+## 5. Dashboard visualization elements

+- The attendance at work decreases as the summer months approach.</li>
+- Remote work increases as the summer months approach.</li>
+- The employee sick leave increases as summer approaches.</li>
+- Employees prefers remote work on friday, followed by monday, and then the rest of the days</li>

-## 5. Scope and future requeriments
+## 6. Scope and future requeriments

 - Sending alerts: automatic emails to alert, for example, a high value of non presence workers.
 - Automatic data refresh: update the data automatically.